Cherokee Film Incentive

 Yes, this incentive can be applied for in addition to the Oklahoma State film incentive or alone.
 However, each organization’s incentive is separate and must be applied for individually.
 Each organization has its own approval process, and a project may be approved by one organization and denied by the other.

 Yes, since this is a new program the rules and regulations may update.
 Updates will be posted on the Cherokee Film website when they are going into effect.
-The program is managed by the Cherokee Film and all incentive applications are reviewed by a committee made up of professionals from Cherokee Nation Businesses and Cherokee Nation Cultural and Economic Development, LLC.
+The program is managed by the Cherokee Film Commission and all incentive applications are reviewed by a committee made up of professionals from Cherokee Nation Businesses and Cherokee Nation Cultural and Economic Development, LLC.

 Yes, you can reach out to us at hello@cherokee.film.